Career Regret: Why You Feel Behind & What To Do Next

 Use these answers to scan the most common questions quickly, then open the ones that match your situation for more depth.

 Short answer: Short answer: Because you're comparing timelines without context and carrying untested assumptions like "I'm too late."
-The fastest relief is evidence: a clear next step, one tiny experiment, one proof artifact.
+The fastest relief is evidence: a clear next step, one validation sprint, one proof artifact.

 - That replaces fog with direction.

 Short answer: Short answer: Look for patterns: chronic dread, values mismatch, no learning you care about, and a lack of meaning even when things "look fine."
-Before quitting, test whether it's the workplace, the role-flavour, or the lane by running small experiments and collecting proof.
+Before quitting, test whether it's the workplace, the role-flavour, or the lane by running validation sprints and collecting proof.

 - Start with Wrong Career Signs .